IN-PLAN

 Integrated Energy, Climate and Spatial planning to enable local and regional authorities to effectively implement their plan. #LifeINPLAN

-On top of delivering this innovative and effective approach, IN-PLAN intends to empower local and regional governments and their agencies through a two-step capacity-building programme.
-From the start, the IN-PLAN consortium will engage 15 local and regional governments – the Lighthouses – in order to co-create, implement and refine the IN-PLAN practice, its operational guidelines and the capacity-building programme.
-30 more local and regional governments – the Pilots – will also benefit, in part, from the IN-PLAN practice.
+On top of delivering this innovative and effective approach, IN-PLAN empowered local and regional governments and their agencies through a two-step capacity-building programme.
+From the start, the IN-PLAN consortium engaged 15 local and regional authorities, the Lighthouses, to co-create, implement, and refine the IN-PLAN Practice, its operational guidelines, and the capacity-building programme.
+An additional 30 authorities, the Pilots, also partially benefited from the IN-PLAN Practice.

-Once developed, the two-step capacity building will start.
-Phase one will aim at training the trainers: empowering energy, climate and/or development agencies from across Europe to become IN-PLAN Multipliers.
-Phase two will aim at passing on the knowledge to local and regional governments, the Replicators.
-They will be tutored either by the five national project partners or by the trained multipliers.
+Once developed, the two-step capacity-building programme began.
+Phase one aimed at training the trainers by empowering energy, climate, and/or development agencies from across Europe to become IN-PLAN Multipliers.
+Phase two focused on passing on the knowledge to local and regional governments, the Replicators.
+They were tutored either by the five national project partners or by the trained multipliers.

-IN-PLAN’s ultimate goal is to empower local and regional authorities in developing and implementing integrated energy, climate, and spatial planning in their territories.
+IN-PLAN’s ultimate goal was to empower local and regional authorities in developing and implementing integrated energy, climate, and spatial planning in their territories.

 Co-funded by the European Union under project ID 101076428.